HIGH QUALITY, HARD TO GET AND CUSTOM ELECTROLYTIC CAPACITORS FOR POWER SUPPLIES, DISPLAYS, TVs, MOTHERBOARDS AND MORE!

 Boundaries

-You know they cut both ways?
+They cut both ways, right?
 Conflicts don't usually result from the absence of boundaries, but instead from differing boundaries which can't be reconciled.
 (However, I'm more than willing to try re-negotiating them if necessary; if it's ultimately impossible on my side, then I'll specify why.)

 In fact, you did tacitly acknowledge that the other members have their boundaries, when you described inflicting your personal journals on them.